clnhlzmn/memos-public-proxy/README.md

     restart: unless-stopped
     environment:
       MEMOS_HOST: memos # Connect to memos API through docker net using the service name
+      MEMOS_PORT: 5230 # Should be the internal port of the memos instance on the docker network
       MEMOS_LOG_LEVEL: info
     ports:
       - 127.0.0.1:8467:5000